celestiaorg/test-infra/docs/test_plans/tp-template.md

 that are not discovered now or could not be achieved now.

 ## Entry Conditions
-> This section contains conditions under which we know when to start execution of the test plan
+> This section contains conditions under which we know when to start execution of the test plan.

 ## Exit Conditions
 > This section contains conditions under which we know when to stop execution of the test plan